 Corns and calluses are common problems causing foot pain, generally produced due to friction through poor-fitting shoes.
 This can be avoided and corrected by wearing properly fitted shoes and applying moisturizer to the affected area.

-Tinea appears along the arch of the foot and is easy to pass from one individual to another.
-Tinea appears in red patches, and is often moist, itchy and may form into small blisters.
+Tinea, a fungal skin infection, appears along the arch of the foot and is easy to pass from one individual to another.
+Tinea appears in red patches, and is often moist, itchy, and may form into small blisters.
 The foot pain is avoided when wearing shoes while in public areas, as this is the most common way to catch the foot condition.
 Should tinea appear, anti-fungal creams are available to correct the issue.

 Bunions are another common foot problem in which the big toe joint becomes large due to the toe leaning inwards.
 The large toe causes foot pain due to the pressure of the toe.
-In order to treat bunions, it is important to wear shoes that fit and completely avoid high heels.
-In a worst case situation, surgical correction may be necessary.
+To treat bunions, it is important to wear shoes that fit and completely avoid high heels.
+In a worst-case situation, surgical correction may be necessary.